DASSA Referral Form - for health professionals

 To determine the appropriate metropolitan clinic to refer patients/clients to, see the Map of DASSA metropolitan catchment areas (PDF 125KB).

-Use the DASSA Referral form to refer patients/clients for these services.
+Use the DASSA Referral form (doc 125KB) to refer patients/clients for these services.

 Referred patients/client will undergo an initial comprehensive assessment by a clinical staff member.
 Appropriate treatment options will be explored.
 The DASSA clinician will communicate the outcome of this assessment back to the referring service.